Mephi78/obsidian-help-de/de/Bearbeiten und Formatieren/Advanced formatting syntax.md

 ### Format content within a table

-You can use [[Basic formatting syntax]] to style content within a table.
+You can use [[Formatierungsgrundlagen]] to style content within a table.

 | First column       | Second column                           |
 | ------------------ | --------------------------------------- |